arsip/bestguess/notes/hyperfine.md

   - The Hyperfine runtime measurement includes the time needed for those Rust routines, plus the time to `fork()` and `exec()` (on Unix).
-Also, any context switches in the parent process before the fork and after the wait have the potential to pollute CPU caches and its branch predictor, making the (timed) code that runs afterward take more cycles.
+Also, any context switches in the parent process before the fork and after the wait have the potential to pollute CPU caches and other components, making the (timed) code that runs afterward take more cycles.
   - Example: When timing a very fast command, like `ls -l`, BestGuess reports the runtime range as _2.4 ms - 3.5 ms_ on my machine with 1000 runs.
 Hyperfine reports _5.2 ms … 10.1 ms_.
 This is a significant